pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

   A transparency log is stored as the payload of a blockchain transaction.
 - Blockchain : a distributed ledger including all the transactions in the Pyrsia network
-- Block: a record of the distributed ledger including one ore more transactions
+- Block: a record of the distributed ledger including one or more transactions
 - Transaction: a record in the block, containing the transparency log as the payload.
 - Consensus: consensus establishes the agreement between authorized nodes that a transaction is valid.